tvanwer1/Homework2/README.md

-# Can tweets lead you to more :avocado: sales?
+# Can tweets lead to more :avocado: sales?

 ## Overview